RobertoRoos/sawIntuitiveResearchKitWiki/Debugging-Potentiometer-Issues.md

   * The large Cannon ITT connector at the back of the dVRK controller (see [Cannon ITT](https://www.ittcannon.com/products/dl-zif-connector/).
 Make sure the connector is clean and the screw on the back is tighten (a quarter turn).
   * The two Micro DB68 SCSI cables between the dMIB and the QLA boards (see [FAQ](/jhu-dvrk/sawIntuitiveResearchKit/wiki/FAQ) for acronym definitions).

+For each connection (i.e. ITT connector and both ends of the DB68 cable):
+  * Clean the connectors, we recommend both compressed air (canned) and contact cleaner (e.g. [WD Contact Cleaner](https://www.amazon.com/WD-40-Specialist-Electrical-Contact-Cleaner/dp/B07H8VFTST)).
+You should clean both the cable ends and the connectors on the PCBs
+  * Make sure all screws are tight

 ![Controller](/jhu-dvrk/sawIntuitiveResearchKit/wiki/controller-layout.jpg)

 # Visual checks